cdpxe/NetworkCovertChannels/README.md

 ## My other covert channel projects on GitHub

-- [CCEAP](https://github.com/cdpxe/CCEAP): Covert Channel Educational Analysis Protocol (a tool for teaching network covert channel patterns)
+- [CCEAP](https://github.com/cdpxe/CCEAP): *Covert Channel Educational Analysis Protocol* (a tool for teaching network covert channel patterns)
-- [NELphase](https://github.com/cdpxe/NELphase): A tool that implements a covert channel capable of performing an network environment learning (NEL)
+- [NELphase](https://github.com/cdpxe/NELphase): *Network Environment Learning Phase* (a tool that implements a covert channel capable of performing an network environment learning (NEL) phase and that can be used to test active and passive wardens)